 - To the right of the field you want to edit, click Edit.

 - Make your correction:

 - In the corresponding fields, enter the correct data.

 - Select a reason for the change.

-- (Optional) Enter a note to explain your change.
+- (Optional) Enter a note that explains your change.

-- On the image, click and drag to create a box over the changed information.
+- On the image, click and drag and create a box over the changed information.
 The box helps make it clear which portion of the document you corrected.